IndrajeetPatil/ggstatsplot/README.md

 I would like to thank all the contributors to `{ggstatsplot}` who pointed out bugs or requested features I hadn’t considered.
-I would especially like to thank other package developers (especially Daniel Lüdecke, Dominique Makowski, Mattan S. Ben-Shachar, Patrick Mair, Salvatore Mangiafico, etc.) who have patiently and diligently answered my relentless number of questions and added feature requests I wanted.
+I would especially like to thank other package developers (especially Daniel Lüdecke, Dominique Makowski, Mattan S. Ben-Shachar, Brenton Wiernik, Patrick Mair, Salvatore Mangiafico, etc.) who have patiently and diligently answered my relentless number of questions and added feature requests I wanted.
 I also want to thank Chuck Powell for his initial contributions to the package.

 The hexsticker was generously designed by Sarah Otterstetter (Max Planck Institute for Human Development, Berlin).
 This package has also